 Todd has a bachelor’s degree in mechanical engineering from Michigan Technological University and a M.B.A from Marquette University.
 Todd lives and works in Portland, Oregon and teaches the business of publishing at Portland State University.

 Sylvie Greenberg is a graduate of Stanford University (B.A.
 History) and the Columbia Publishing Course.
-She is looking for strong writing and powerful stories; her taste in fiction leans toward the literary, and she is interested in a wide range of non-fiction topics, including business, sports, humor, science, memoir and history.
+She is looking for strong writing and powerful stories in literary fiction and a wide range of non-fiction topics, including business, sports, humor, science, memoir and history.
 She grew up in Newton, Massachusetts and the San Francisco Bay Area.

 Rachel Crawford moved to New York from tropical Queensland, Australia in 2011.
 She has Bachelor’s degrees in Business and Creative Industries and worked previously as the marketing coordinator at the University of Queensland Press and in foreign rights at Sterling Lord Literistic.
 She is excited by international fiction, literary spec-fic, high-concept YA, and great science writing.

-Jennifer Herrera is an Ohio native with master’s degrees in Philosophy and Mathematical and Behavioral Sciences.
+Jennifer Herrera has master’s degrees in Philosophy and Mathematical and Behavioral Sciences.
 Before joining Fletcher & Company, she worked as an assistant for Europa Editions’ editor-in-chief, Michael Reynolds.
-She likes reading literary and upmarket fiction, biographies, and business books with a psychological edge.
+She likes literary and upmarket fiction, biographies, and books written by people with a technical or academic background, who are trying to make their work accessible to a popular audience.